2016 Minnesota Lynx season

-The 2016 WNBA season of the Minnesota Lynx is the 18th season in the Women's National Basketball Association (WNBA).
+The 2016 Minnesota Lynx season was the 18th season for the Minnesota Lynx of the Women's National Basketball Association, and the 7th season under head coach Cheryl Reeve.

 The Lynx were the defending WNBA champions.
-The Lynx finished with a record of 28–6, finishing first in the Western Conference (and the league as a whole) and qualifying for the playoffs.
-Minnesota advanced to their second straight Finals.
-Their 2016 roster included five competitors in the 2016 Rio Olympics (Maya Moore, Lindsay Whalen, Sylvia Fowles, and Seimone Augustus of the U.S. squad and Anna Cruz of the Spanish team) as well as seven current or previous all-stars (Moore, Whalen, Fowles, Augustus, Rebekkah Brunson, Jia Perkins and Renee Montgomery) with an astonishing 22 total past selections to the all-star game between them.
+Their 2016 roster included five competitors in the 2016 Rio Olympics (Maya Moore, Lindsay Whalen, Sylvia Fowles, and Seimone Augustus of the U.S. squad and Anna Cruz of the Spanish team) as well as seven current or previous all-stars (Moore, Whalen, Fowles, Augustus, Rebekkah Brunson, Jia Perkins and Renee Montgomery) with 22 total past selections to the all-star game between them.